What is Natto?

 Demonstrated to human and animal trials have demonstrated that blood circulation has improved and promotes a healthy cardiovascular system without any adverse side effects.

-Another population-based cohort study that happened in Japan called Takayama Study that runs 20 years and started from year 1992 to 2012 showed that Dietary Natto lowers the risk of developing Cardiovascular Disease.
+Another population-based cohort study that happened in Japan called Takayama Study that runs 20 years and started from the year 1992 to 2012 showed that Dietary Natto lowers the risk of developing Cardiovascular Disease.

 The study is composed of individual participants, a total of 13,355 Male participants, and 15,724 Female participants; ages 35-years old and above both sexes.